laurent-martin/ets-to-homeassistant/README.md

    floor:  "from ETS",
    room:   "from ETS",
    ga:     [list of _gaid_ included in this object],
-   custom: {custom values set by lambda: ha_init, ha_type}
+   custom: {custom values set by specific code: ha_init, ha_type}
   },...
  }
 }
 ```

-* the custom lambda is called giving an opportunity to modify this structure
+* the custom specific code is called giving an opportunity to modify this structure

 * Eventually, the HA configuration is generated